ArcticMC/Scenarios/descriptions.md

 ### Red Arrows (L)
 > Whenever a player dies, a red arrow will appear in the sky in where the person has died.

+### Refill (L)
+> On kill, the victim will drop extra gold depending on the killer's health after the fight.
+In a teams game, it'll depend on the average health of the team.
+The gold ranges from 0 gold between 80% and 100% and 10 gold between 0% and 15%.

 ### Restoration (L)
 > Whenever you kill a player, your healing in your inventory will be consumed in order to be close to full health or on full health.
 I.e. Let's say you kill a player and you have 3 hearts left and 5 gaps.
 3 gaps will be consumed automatically so you can be on 9 hearts with 2 gaps remaining.
 Golden Apples will take higher priority first then golden heads.